karavel-io/platform/docs/cli.md

 # Karavel CLI

-The Karavel CLI tool is a utility that helps managing GitOps repositories for installing Karavel on Kubernetes clusters.
+The Karavel CLI tool is a utility that helps to manage GitOps repositories for installing Karavel on Kubernetes clusters.

 The tool is written in Go and packaged as an single static binary that runs on Linux.